50 sustainable diy and crafts

 Plastic bags are a thing of the past, crochet yourself up a supermarket shopper instead to be the ultimate sustainable craft queen.
 Head to Mollie Makes free reusable crochet bag pattern and make yours.

-And our final sustainable project is our how to make plarn tutorial.
+Get creative with our how to make plarn guide.
 It's an easy to follow tutorial and a great way of reusing your plastic bags for good.